fluid-cloudnative/fluid/README.md

 - __Native Support for DataSet Abstraction__

-  	Functionalize the basic support capabilities required for data-intensive applications to achieve efficient data access and reduce the cost of multidimensional management.
+  	Implement the basic capabilities required for data-intensive applications to achieve efficient data access and reduce the cost of multidimensional management.

 - __Cloud Data Warming up and Accessing Acceleration__

-  	Fluid provides data warm-up and acceleration for cloud applications by using a distributed cache engine (Alluxio inside) in Kubernetes with  **Observability**, **Portability** and **Horizontal Scalability**
+  	Fluid provides data warm-up and acceleration for cloud applications by using a distributed cache engine (Alluxio) in Kubernetes with  **Observability**, **Portability** and **Horizontal Scalability**

 - __Co-Orchestration for Data and Application__